 There will always be a need for a trustworthy, skilled person who can transcribe testimony in specific conditions, with or without augmentation of AI technology.
-Those circumstances will become less frequent as the substitutes become more accurate, more adaptive, and less expensive.
+Those circumstances will become less frequent over time as the substitutes become more accurate, more adaptive, and less expensive.
 Human court reporters can adopt and master substitute tools themselves to assert command and maintain high standards.

 Evolving the Court Reporter's Role

 What if you aren’t already a reporting school graduate?
 It's a valuable degree with vital skills, but fewer people are enrolling for legitimate reasons.
-Instead of going through a harrowing academic gauntlet with a low graduation rate, assuming you live in a state that doesn't require a degree, you could instead prepare for proficiency and/or certification tests, then offer your freelance services - even work remotely for states that recognize your certs.
+Instead of going through a harrowing academic gauntlet with a low graduation rate, assuming you live in a state that doesn't require a degree, you could instead prepare for state proficiency and/or certification tests, then offer your freelance services - even work remotely for other states that recognize your certs.

 This is the perfect storm for anyone with an affinity for the law and tech: an industry where there are fewer people entering the profession, booming demand, and new, powerful tools to help you get more work done, wherever you want to work.

 If you see the opportunity that we do, contact us.